david-vanderson/dvui/README.md

 Because everything is in a single pass, this works in the normal case where widget A is `install()`ed before widget B.  If keyboard focus moves to a previously installed widget, it can't process further key events this frame.

 ### Event Propagation
-`gui.eventMatch()` helps widgets process events.
+`dvui.eventMatch()` helps widgets process events.
 It takes the widget id (for focus and mouse capture) and a rect (for mouse events) and is meant to be used like:
 ```
 var evts = events();
 for (evts) |*e| {